ncfrey/resources/README.md

 - [Materials Project Workshop](https://workshop.materialsproject.org/#workshop-videos) - This fantastic three day workshop offered annually by the wonderful folks at the [Materials Project](https://materialsproject.org/) covers introductions to Python, Jupyter notebooks for data science, MongoDB for databases, and using the full stack of Materials Project software for computational materials science.
 There are [lecture videos](https://www.youtube.com/watch?v=vga6eV3IAac&list=PLTjFYVNE7LTiuOK8Re7ltY0a3OHFcQhAE) and [interactive notebooks](https://github.com/materialsproject/workshop/) accompanying each lesson.
 Appropriate for anyone with an interest in computational materials, no need to be a Python wizard.

+- [Materials Informatics Lectures by Taylor Sparks](https://www.youtube.com/watch?v=DDliZDwiAoU&list=PLL0SWcFqypCl4lrzk1dMWwTUrzQZFt7y0) - If you enjoy a good lecture, this online course is an amazing resource in an area where many universities do not yet have great courses developed.
+If you aren't comfortable with Python or need a refresher, Taylor has another great online course on [Python Programming for Materials Engineers](https://www.youtube.com/watch?v=aoL3whRmSfc&list=PLL0SWcFqypCmkHClksnGlab3wglEVMqNN).

 ## Blogs, newsletters, and podcasts
 - [My blog](https://medium.com/@ncfrey) - I post occasionally about my own research in materials informatics and materials physics.